Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Introduction

-Unlike their classical counterparts, quantum skyrmions are quasiparticles that exhibit novel physical phenomena arising from the entanglement properties of the underlying spin system -- spin-1/2 particles.
+Unlike their classical counterparts, quantum skyrmions are quasiparticles that exhibit novel physical phenomena arising from the entanglement properties of the underlying spin system, usually spin-1/2 particles.
 In this work, we investigate quantum skyrmions in materials characterized by highly anisotropic DMI along a single spatial dimension while the Heisenberg exchange interaction remains isotropic.
 These materials, known as monoaxial chiral magnets~\cite{Togawa2012}, are of particular interest due to their unique ability to stabilize both skyrmion and antiskyrmion states with equal energy~\cite{Kuchkin2023}, in contrast to isotropic chiral magnets, where the antiskyrmion~\cite{Kuchkin2020, Zheng2022} always represents a higher energy state.
 From a quantum perspective, such skyrmions and antiskyrmions can thus form a mesoscopic superposition state, dubbed Schr\"odinger cat state, which cannot be described by classical micromagnetic models.
+It is worth noting that the term ``Schr\"odinger's cat'' concerning a magnetic skyrmion in narrow racetrack devices has been recently introduced by Chudnovsky and Garanin in Ref.~\cite{Chudnovsky2025}.
+We want to stress that, in the present work, we utilize this name for the skyrmion-antiskyrmion superposition.
 The state of the system can be described by a wave function $\ket{\psi}$, which we use to calculate the magnetization vector field as an expectation value $\bm m=\braket{\psi|\hat{\bm S}|\psi}/\hbar$, of the spin operators $\hat{\bm S}$.
-In a classical case, the magnetization has a fixed length $|\bm m|=\mathrm{const}$, while in a quantum case, it can deviate and even completely vanish.
-The points with locally vanishing spin expectation value ($|\bm m|=0$) have much in common with three-dimensional quantum Bloch points~\cite{Kuchkin2025_2}, and in the planar magnet, we refer to them as \textit{orthogonality centers}.
+In a classical case, the magnetization has a fixed length $|\bm m|=\mathrm{const}$, while in the quantum case, it can deviate and even completely vanish.

-In this Letter, we present our findings on the quantum properties of monoaxial skyrmions and antiskyrmions, which can be probed through neutron scattering experiments.
-Furthermore, we investigate the dynamics of a skyrmion-antiskyrmion superposition state induced by an external field gradient by solving the corresponding Schr\"odinger equation.
+In this work, we present our findings on the quantum properties of monoaxial skyrmions and antiskyrmions, and we provide a pathway towards their experimental observation through polarized neutron scattering.
+Furthermore, by solving the corresponding Schr\"odinger equation, we investigate the dynamics of a skyrmion-antiskyrmion superposition state in an external magnetic gradient field.
 By analyzing these dynamics in detail, we compare our results with predictions from simulations based on the classical Landau-Lifshitz and Thiele equations, thereby establishing a connection between the quantum Heisenberg model and micromagnetic theory in monoaxial chiral magnet systems.